Mikhas Klimkovich: Biography

-Klimkovich was born into the family of a stoker in the village of Salitranka on 20 November 1899.
-Finishing a four-year pedagogical institute, he was involved in teaching, subsequently joined the revolutionary communist forces during the collapse of the Russian Empire, fighting in the Red Army during the Russian Civil War.
+Klimkovich joined the revolutionary communist forces during the collapse of the Russian Empire, fighting in the Red Army during the Russian Civil War.
 He became a member of the Russian Communist Party (b) in 1920.
 Between 1932 and 1937 he was a member of the organizinatinal committee in charge of the education activities of the Belarusian Writers' Union before being elected as the Belarusian Writers' Union's first-ever chairman in 1934.
+He was also a member of the Central Executive Committee of the Byelorussian SSR from 1931 to 1938.
+At the end of 1936, he was accused of having links to “Trotskyists and national democrats” so in 1937 he attempted suicide.